-- 11.6 The presence of a Prohibited Substance or its Metabolites or Markers, Use or Attempted Use of a Prohibited Substance or a Prohibited Method, Possession of Prohibited Substances and Methods or Administration of a Prohibited Substance or Prohibited Method consistent with the provisions of an applicable Therapeutic Use Exemption and issued pursuant to the International Standard for Therapeutic Use Exemptions shall not be considered an Anti-Doping Rule Violation. - 11.7 Requests of Athletes for a TUE must be submitted as soon as possible and no later than 30 days before the Athlete's participation at a FIAS event, unless it is an emergency or exceptional situation.
-The decision on granting or denial of a TUE must be taken not later than seven days before the Athlete's participation at a FIAS event. - 11.8 The Athlete should submit the TUE application via ADAMS (those who are in FIAS RTP/TP) or as otherwise specified by FIAS at their official website.
-The form must be accompanied by: - a. a statement by an appropriately qualified physician, attesting to the need for the Athlete to Use the Prohibited Substance or Prohibited Method in question for Therapeutic reasons; and

-- b. a comprehensive medical history, including documentation from the original diagnosing physician(s) (where possible) and the results of all examinations, laboratory investigations and imaging studies relevant to the application. - 11.9 The Athlete should keep a complete copy of the TUE application form and of all materials and information submitted in support of that application. - 11.10 A TUE application will only be considered by the FIAS Medical and Anti-Doping Commission following the receipt of a properly completed application form, accompanied by all relevant documents.
-Incomplete applications will be returned to the Athlete for completion and re-submission. - 11.11 The FIAS Medical and Anti-Doping Commission may request from the Athlete or his/her physician any additional information, examinations or imaging studies, or other information that it deems necessary in order to consider the Athlete's application; and/or it may seek the assistance of such other medical or scientific experts as it deems appropriate. - 11.12 Any costs incurred by the Athlete in making the TUE application and in supplementing it as required by the FIAS Medical and Anti-Doping Commission are the responsibility of the Athlete.
+- 11.8 Requests of Athletes for a TUE must be submitted as soon as possible and no later than 30 days before the Athlete's participation at a FIAS event, unless it is an emergency or exceptional situation.
+The decision on granting or denial of a TUE must be taken not later than seven days before the Athlete's participation at a FIAS event. - 11.9 The Athlete should submit the TUE application via ADAMS (those who are in FIAS RTP/TP) or as otherwise specified by FIAS at their official website.
+The form must be accompanied by: a. a statement by an appropriately qualified physician, attesting to the need for the Athlete to Use the Prohibited Substance or Prohibited Method in question for Therapeutic reasons; and b. a comprehensive medical history, including documentation from the original diagnosing physician(s) (where possible) and the results of all examinations, laboratory investigations and imaging studies relevant to the application. - 11.10 The Athlete should keep a complete copy of the TUE application form and of all materials and information submitted in support of that application. - 11.11 A TUE application will only be considered by the FIAS Medical and Anti-Doping Commission following the receipt of a properly completed application form, accompanied by all relevant documents.
+Incomplete applications will be returned to the Athlete for completion and re-submission. - 11.12 The FIAS Medical and Anti-Doping Commission may request from the Athlete or his/her physician any additional information, examinations or imaging studies, or other information that it deems necessary in order to consider the Athlete's application; and/or it may seek the assistance of such other medical or scientific experts as it deems appropriate. - 11.13 Any costs incurred by the Athlete in making the TUE application and in supplementing it as required by the FIAS Medical and Anti-Doping Commission are the responsibility of the Athlete.